simonmichael/hledger/hledger/hledger.m4.md

 2. the equity accounts must be declared, with account type `V`/`Conversion` (or if they are not declared, they must be named `equity:conversion`, `equity:trade`, `equity:trading` or subaccounts of these)
-3. the equity postings' amounts must exactly match the non-equity postings' amounts
+3. the equity postings' amounts must exactly match the non-equity postings' amounts.
-4. all of the amounts must be explicit, with none missing

-Multiple such exchanges can coexist within a single transaction, should you need that.
+Multiple such exchanges can coexist within a single transaction.

 When inferring cost, the order of postings matters: the cost is added to the first of the non-equity postings involved in the exchange, in the commodity of the last non-equity posting involved in the exchange.
-If you don't want to write your postings in the required order, the alternative is not to infer cost; instead, use explicit cost notation, omitting the equity postings, inferring them later with --infer-equity if needed.
+If you don't want to write your postings in the required order, you can use explicit cost notation instead.

 --infer-equity and --infer-costs can be used together, if you have a mixture of both notations in your journal.